-While their popularity might make them easy to sell, the other side of the equation is that they might be hard to find.
-ON top of that, they might carry a premium price.
-In hot housing markets, homes for sale are often at the center of bidding wars with prices going far above the asking price.
-Depending on where you live, it you might have to pay more – assuming you find one.
+While their popularity might make them easy to sell, this single-story home can also be hard to find.
+Bungalow house plans also carry a premium price.
+In hot housing markets, sales prices are often far above the asking price.
+Depending on where you live, you might have to pay more – assuming you find a bungalow-style home.

-Some people feel that they get more living space when buying a house instead of a bungalow.
-Because they are smaller and so popular, homeowners often end up paying a higher price per square foot for a bungalow, even though the lot is the same size as it would be for a regular house.
+Some people feel that they get more space when buying a house instead of a bungalow.
+Because bungalows are smaller and more popular, homeowners often pay a higher price per square foot.
+This is despite the lot being the same size as it would be for a regular house.

 Too Much Togetherness

-A smaller one-story house can be challenging for families when it comes to noise, clutter and the lack of division between the living area and the sleeping spaces.
-Moreover, the bathrooms are also in close proximity of both the living room and bedrooms.
-Families can find a bungalow’s more compact space a challenge if anyone is a light sleeper.
+A smaller single-story house from the era of the arts and crafts movement can be challenging for families.
+There’s noise, clutter and a lack of division between the living area and the sleeping spaces.
+Moreover, the bathrooms are also close to both the living room and bedrooms.
+Families can find a bungalow’s more compact square footage a challenge if anyone wants more privacy.

 Dated Interior Design

-Just like any home sold by long-time residents, a bungalow might need some major upgrades.
-Because the people who often buy them love them so much, they tend to stay put.
-In addition, they’re popular with older adults because of the single-level design, so if you’re shopping for a bungalow, you might need to have a healthy renovation budget or at least a budget for upgrading appliances and perhaps fixtures.
+Just like any home sold by long-time residents, bungalow houses might need major upgrades.
+People who buy bungalows love them and tend to stay put.
+In addition, they’re popular with older adults because of their single-level design.
+This means not all bungalows meet today’s expectations even with all the natural materials inside.

 If you’re shopping for a bungalow-style house, you might need to have a healthy renovation budget.